Our 3rd (14 day) Tour was Spring 2015

 2015 tour video

-of fav highlights.
-It gives a nice sense of this enchanting tour so hope it transports you there.
-Buon viaggio!
+of highlights.
+It gives a nice sense of this enchanting tour...

-PS: The following outline from last tour is useful info for the next one.
+PS: The following outline from last tour is useful reference for the next one.
 An updated webpage will be shared when we're ready to launch.
-Hope to hear from you if interested...
-Grazie!

-We are excited about this (3rd) epic adventure with a merry band of Tarot travelers!
-We have over 30 folks joining us (so a price reduction to lowest possible rate.
-Yay!)
+Excited about this (3rd) epic adventure with a merry band of Tarot travelers!
+We have over 30 folks joining us (so a price reduced to lowest possible rate.)

 Our previous tours were special but this one has their highlights + wonderful new places to explore.
 With a special